 A further new work item was proposed by ITU-T, on “Guidelines for Cloud Service Customer Data Security”, covering situations where the cloud service provider is required to secure the customers’ data (which is not always the case: sometimes the customer remains responsible).

-Yet another NWIP has been proposed, along with an initial contribution for “The architecture of trusted connection to cloud services”.
+Another NWIP has been proposed, along with an initial contribution for “The architecture of trusted connection to cloud services”, subsequently re-titled “Trusted connections for Internet based services”.

 Oh and another: “The architecture for virtual root of trust on cloud platform”.